patrickenfuego/Chapterize-Audiobooks/README.md

 I encourage anyone who might use this to report any issues you find, particularly with false positive chapter markers.
 The more false positives identified, the more accurate it will be!

+### Other Languages

+So far, the excluded phrases list for false positive chapter markers is targeted toward English audiobooks only.
+However, if you want to contribute an exclusion list for other languages (preferably vosk supported languages), please do!
+Open a pull request (or send them to me in a GitHub issue) and I'll gladly merge them into the project.

 ---